code-game-project/codegame-cli/README.md

 ## Features

 - View the CodeGame documentation
+- View information about a game server
+- Automatic project setup
-- Automatic version detection and management
+  - CodeGame version detection and management
   - Create a new client
     - Go
   - Create a new game server
     - Go
   - Initialize Git
   - Create README and LICENSE files

 ## Installation